 - The Gilda Stories by Jewelle L. Gómez (1991)

-This vampire novel does more than just give readers a fright, it also explores the intersection of race and orientation.
+This vampire novel does more than just frighten readers; it also explores the intersection of race and orientation.
 The book even has two Lambda Literary Awards.

 Set in the United States halfway through the 19th century, the protagonist, Gilda, escapes enslavement and finds refuge in a vampire.